-With a convincing victory over Sarajevo (4:1), practically the only rival that could deny them the championship celebration in the 1979/80 championship, Crvena Zvezda became the national champion for the 14th time.
-Sarajevo was ahead of Red Star for a long time, but our first team players overtook them and secured first place with two rounds to go.
-In this way, Crvena Zvezda proved for the umpteenth time that there is no better, more successful and more popular club in Yugoslav football than the Belgrade red and whites!
+With a convincing victory over Sarajevo (4:1), practically the only rival that could deny them the championship celebration in the 1979/80 championship, Crvena zvezda became the national champion for the 14th time.
+Sarajevo was ahead of Zvezda for a long time, but our first team players overtook them and secured first place with two rounds to go.
+In this way, Crvena zvezda proved for the umpteenth time that there is no better, more successful and more popular club in Yugoslav football than the Belgrade red and whites!

-Before Sarajevo, Red Star had brilliantly defeated their big rivals Velež (2:0) and Hajduk (3:1), and traditionally had a positive record against Partizan (2:0, 0:0).
+Before Sarajevo, Crvena zvezda had brilliantly defeated their big rivals Velež (2:0) and Hajduk (3:1), and traditionally had a positive record against Partizan (2:0, 0:0).
 When the team came into the hands of the legendary player and coach Branko Stanković, the title-winning team continued their work.
-A year earlier, not even a slight generational change could stop Red Star on its way to the final showdown - the UEFA Cup final and a clash with Borussia Mönchengladbach, which won the trophy after a great fight.
+A year earlier, not even a slight generational change could stop Zvezda on its way to the final showdown - the UEFA Cup final and a clash with Borussia Mönchengladbach, which won the trophy after a great fight.

-The leader of the new generation was the exceptional midfielder Vladimir Petrović Pižon, who would be deservedly promoted to the fourth Red Star.
-That season, goalkeeper Živan Ljukovčan kept the goal safely, and Mile Jovin and Boško Đurovski, whose time was just coming, stood out in defense.
+The leader of the new generation was the exceptional midfielder Vladimir Petrović Pižon, who would be deservedly promoted to the fourth Star of Crvena zvezda.
+That season, goalkeeper Živan Ljukovčan kept the goal safely, and Mile Jovin and Boško Djurovski, whose time was just coming, stood out in defense.
 Blagojević, Borovnica, Krmpotić, Milosavljević and one of the most experienced - striker Filipović, who in tandem with Dušan Savić was the biggest threat to opposing goalkeepers.

 - They called me "Iron Stannet" for no reason .
 I did ask the players to work harder than they were trained to, I did shake up some "stars" when necessary, but I respected and loved them like my own sons.
 Borussia was no better than us in the two final matches, and referee Michelotti got involved a little, but I have no regrets - said Branko Stanković.